 Now invite your child to count the number of buttons, or apples, that are on the tree.

 We don’t count the number of apples that did NOT fall on the tree.
 Rather, as I work with my students on a one-on-one basis, I say something like this:

 You dropped ten apples on the tree.
 Seven landed on the tree and three fell off the tree.
 Did you still drop ten apples?

-This teaches my preschoolers, indirectly, how to compose ten.
-That the quantity ten can be made up of several combinations, but they always start and end with ten buttons.
-Eventually, as they master counting and more basic addition activities like this one, they will learn that when you count two quantities, you end up with a third total quantity.
+This is the mathematical concept that the quantity ten can be made up of several combinations, but they always start and end with ten buttons.
+Eventually, as preschoolers master counting with more basic addition activities like this one, they will learn that when you count two quantities, you end up with a third total quantity.

-Adapt Apple Counting Activities to Multiple Levels
+More Apple Tree Counting Activities

 - Offer more for children who have a firm grasp on counting, and less for children who are just learning.